hawkeyes0v0/SupercapacitorSolarNode/README.md

 Link to datasheet: https://www.chemi-con.co.jp/e/catalog/pdf/dl-e/dl-sepa-e/dl-dle-e-170401.pdf

+One thing to note, the balance boards in this node have never actually been triggered after months of testing.
+So you could get away with not adding them as long as you only charge to ~4.2V with a supercap rating of 2x 2.5v => 5v or more.
+Supercaps 'leak' current faster and faster, the closer you get to full charge.
+So they essentially balance themselves if you charge them slowly.
+As an example, these supercaps have a max rating of 2.5v.
+When I charge them to 2.5v, they quickly drop to about 2v on their own with no load over a few hours.

 The equations I used to calculate the capacitance and subsequently the available watt hours:

 (C1*C2) / (C1+C2) = Ctotal